maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 The "hacktivation energy" is "the amount of energy a newcomer must put before she starts getting something back".

-Obviously, that something maintainers should strive to minimize.
+Obviously, that is something maintainers should strive to minimize.
 I like catchy phrases!

-## The case for sitrep
+## The case for sitrep (situation report)

 The sentence